Link copied!

 A mid-market manufacturing company reached out through a warm intro.
 They wanted to replace their legacy ERP system.
 This was a $1.7M project affecting 400+ users across 6 facilities.
 Standard enterprise sales strategy says you find a champion.
 You run a demo.
 You submit a proposal.
 Then you negotiate.

 The real problem: We were selling to one person.
 The VP of IT was our contact.
 But nine others had veto power.
-We didn’t know who they were.
-We didn’t know what they cared about.
-We didn’t know how they influenced each other.
+I didn’t know who they were.
+I didn’t know what they cared about.
+I didn’t know how they influenced each other.

 Specific pain points we discovered later: